Bloodborne Pathogen Exposure Control Plan

 Hepatitis B virus infection is the major bloodborne occupational hazard to health care workers.
 Symptoms of the acute form of the disease may range from none, to mild flu-like symptoms, or to more severe symptoms including jaundice, extreme fatigue, anorexia, nausea, and abdominal pain.
 Outcomes of acute forms of the infection may include hospitalization, weeks to months of work loss, and, in severe cases, death.

-An estimated 6% to 10% of individuals infected with hepatitis B virus become chronic HBV carriers, capable of infecting other individuals.
+An estimated 6 percent to 10 percent of individuals infected with hepatitis B virus become chronic HBV carriers, capable of infecting other individuals.
 HBV carriers are at high risk of developing chronic persistent hepatitis, chronic active hepatitis, cirrhosis of the liver and primary liver cancer.

 There are several ways in which the virus can be transmitted.
 The most efficient and common means of occupational transmission is parenteral, or the direct inoculation of infectious material by piercing through the skin barrier.
 In the workplace this might occur as a result of needlestick or other accidental injury with a sharp, contaminated object, which is capable of penetrating the skin.
 Direct inoculation is also possible when preexisting lesions on hands from other injuries or from dermatitis provides a route for the virus to enter the body.